 The Terms of Reference do not limit the discussions or deliberations of a committee.

 ORGANIZATIONAL STRUCTURE

-The Board of Directors, under the direction of Interim CEO Keith Lancastle and the Executive, approved and implemented the 2023-2025 Strategic Plan.
+The Board of Directors, under the direction of the CEO and the Executive, approved and implemented the 2023-2025 Strategic Plan.
+The AIC's volunteer Committees and Subcommittees report up to the AIC board.